MostafaSolimanMO/100-days-of-code/log.md

 ### Day 1: June 3, 2019

-**Today's Progress**: I have finished lesson one in "android basics: networking" on "Udacity" that talks about JSON parsing, and created "Earthquake report" app all by my code.
+**Today's Progress**: I have finished lesson one in "Android Basics: Networking" on "Udacity" that talks about JSON parsing, and created "Earthquake report" app all by my code.

 **Link(s) to work**: https://github.com/MostafaSolimanMO/EarthquakeReport